coastalcph/fact_mutability/classifier/README.md

 - warmup_ratio=0.1

 ### Accuracy
+Accuracy in the table is computed as the macro average over relations

 | Split | Accuracy Mutable | Accuracy Immutable |
 |---|---|---|
 | Train | 99.7 | 97.4 |